 Exposure to illness in airports and commuter transport is common.
 Such exposure may ruin a holiday, therefore it is advised to have a current shot of vaccine before your trip.

 The very common infectious disease can be prevented through immunization.
 Many people miss the disease in childhood only to have a significant illness as an adult.
 Travel puts one at higher exposure and if one cannot elicit a history of having had the illness a test can show whether at risk.

 Poliomyelitis is a viral infection that can lead to paralysis and sometimes death.
-Transmission is by faecal contamination of food, usually by unhygienic food handlers or flies, or directly from infected nasal secretions.
-Most visitors will have been immunized in childhood, it is important to note that efficacy wanes after 10 years and a booster dose is recommended if travelling to India.
+Transmission is by fecal contamination of food, usually by unhygienic food handlers or flies, or directly from infected nasal secretions.
+Most visitors will have been immunized in childhood, it is important to note that efficacy wanes after 10 years and a booster dose is recommended if traveling to India.

 Japanese Encephalitis (JE)

 JE is a mosquito-borne viral disease prevalent in rural areas of India that can lead to serious brain infection in humans.
 Risk is usually greatest during the monsoon months.
-A vaccine is available and is particularly recommended for adults and children over 12 months of age who will be spending a month or more in rice growing areas of countries.
-It is also recommended for people travelling to an area where an outbreak is known to be occurring.
-Insect avoidance should be considered the primary means of defence.
+A vaccine is available and is particularly recommended for adults and children over 12 months of age who will be spending a month or more in rice-growing areas of countries.
+It is also recommended for people traveling to an area where an outbreak is known to be occurring.
+Insect avoidance should be considered the primary means of defense.

 There is no risk of yellow fever in India.
 The government of India requires proof of yellow fever vaccination only if you are arriving from a country with risk of yellow fever.

-While travelling in India, there is a certain disease which does not have vaccines but can be prevented through precautionary drugs.
+While traveling in India, there is a certain disease that does not have vaccines but can be prevented through precautionary drugs.
 Consult your health advisor for the disease and the drugs needed for them.